The Power of Stupid

 To be fair, who wants to be known as a person who asks silly questions?

 This may come as a surprise but when we're confused about something, generally other people are too.
-But we're all afraid to ask the question and be the only stupid one in the room.
+But we're afraid to ask the question and be the only ‘stupid person’ in the room.
 We wait, hoping for enlightenment and, instead, get further behind!

 What qualifies as a stupid question?
 It's one which seems to question the obvious.
 By the way, we're not talking about asking about something which was already said - but we just weren't listening at the time!